TobMoeller/P5-CSH-4/README.md

 - making school notes
 - solving school tasks
 - sharing and collaborating with class mates
-- showcasing some of my Code in C#
+- showcasing some of my code in C#

 ### Features